-We are writing to inform you of a data security incident at Aloha Rehab Nursing Centre involving some of your information.
-We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your personal information.
+We are writing to inform you of a data security incident at The Pennsylvania School For The Deaf ("PSD") involving some of your information.
+As such, we wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.